ptitSeb/box64/README.md

 Some x64 internal opcodes use parts of "Realmode X86 Emulator Library", see [x64primop.c](src/emu/x64primop.c) for copyright details

+Box64 now have an option Box32 part, that allows to run 32bits x86 program on 64bits system.
+Note that this option is experimental and a work in progress.
+Basically, nothing work with it yet, so unless you plan an helping with the development, don't bother enabling it (and don't create issue ticket about box32 not being able to run X or Y program).
+The main goals with box32 is to be able to run SteamCMD first.
+Then Linux Steam and Wine/Proton might come later.

 <img src="docs/img/Box64Icon.png" width="96" height="96">

 Logo and Icon made by @grayduck, thanks!